Protect Against Hazardous Chemicals

 Household Products; Alternatives

 See below, some basic cost effective alternatives to chemical cleaners that can be easily found in your kitchen.
-If you can put it's edible, it will generally be safe for the environment!

 In the interest of your own health, the health of friends and family and the safety of the wider environment simple measures can be taken to reduce or eradicate the presence of harmful chemicals around the home.